adityajamwal02/BloggerMania-JSWP-/README.md

 ## Introduction

-Code Repository deals with a blog web-application where people can connect and share their different perspectives of life.
+Code Repository deals with a article based web-application where people can connect and share their placement stories, hardships, teachings, questions, resources and a lot more!

 ## Overview

-CRUD (CREATE, READ, UPDATE, DELETE) based application with pagination, comments, authentication, search (by name/ by tags), editing and maintaining blogs.
+CRUD (CREATE, READ, UPDATE, DELETE) application with pagination, comments, authentication, search (by name/ by tags), editing and maintaining blogs.
-Responsive design, loaders, servers, clusters (database) etc...
+Responsive design, loaders, servers and clusters (database).

 ## Tech Stack